By Stepan Serdiukov, PhD student in History

 I argue that studying the Molokan experience in the two countries (which I tackle mostly from the perspective of government officials, police, and journalistic accounts, but try to incorporate Molokan and Doukhobor memoirs, oral histories, and sacred texts whenever possible) could improve our understanding of the role coercion played in modernization in general, and in delimiting the definition of good citizenship and acceptable exercise of religious freedom across such very different polities as Imperial Russia and the USA during the peak period of international migration prior to the First World War.

 I see the Molokans, the Doukhobors, and other religious emigrants from the imperial Russian borderland not as much rebelling against modernity, but as quite pragmatically seeking an accommodation within it.
-Only the most radical of the Caucasus sectarian colonists left for America, while most of the remaining Doukhobors and Molokans supported reconciliation with the tsarist government, especially after some restrictions on their religious practice in the aftermath of the 1905 Revolution.
+Only the most radical of the Caucasus sectarian colonists left for America, while most of the remaining Doukhobors and Molokans supported reconciliation with the tsarist government, especially after the lifting of some restrictions on their religious practice in the aftermath of the 1905 Revolution.
 However, the emigrants, while mounting more open challenges to Canadian and American authorities that tried to fully incorporate them into the body politic, argued for much the same things: free exercise of their religion and a measure of community autonomy.
 Their struggle highlighted the contradictory promises of modernity at large and the social contract of the modern state.
 An echo of these battles can be heard even today, as some citizens across the globe repudiate the modernist consensus on schooling, taxes, and, most dramatically in recent months, public health.